 News Apps are all the rage in China with adverts placed within the news itself.
-A well constructed article, particularly on property is not out of place amongst a Chinese app’s newsfeed and will be viewed seriously and professionally, this drives high quality leads because it is a targeted approach based on specific Mandarin keyword searches.
+A well-constructed article, particularly on the property is not out of place amongst a Chinese app’s newsfeed and will be viewed seriously and professionally, this drives high-quality leads because it is a targeted approach based on specific Mandarin keyword searches.

 Top Ressources about Chinese Real estate

-	Attracting Chinese retail investors, both for large scale developments and private residencies is arguably the most lucrative market now globally.
-We are a specialist digital agency who deeply understand this market and how to generate leads on targeted platforms to specific communities.
+Attracting Chinese retail investors, both for large-scale developments and private residencies is arguably the most lucrative market now globally.
+We are a specialist digital agency that deeply understands this market and how to generate leads on targeted platforms to specific communities.

 We build long-term partnerships and are looking for serious projects for the Chinese market.
 If you have a concept in mind please don’t hesitate to contact us.